Diving Conditions in Komodo

 Southern Komodo

-The invertebrate life here is amazing, and loved by experienced divers and photographers all year round.
-There is just so much, nudibranchs, holythurians, frog fish, pygmy sea horse, torpedo rays and of course the filter feeding manta rays.
+The invertebrate life here is amazing and loved by experienced divers and photographers all year round.
+There is just so much variety – nudibranchs, holythurians, frog fish, pygmy sea horse, torpedo rays and of course the filter feeding manta rays.

 For sport divers the best season for diving in the south is from October through April, as we frequently get clearer warmer water flooding the sites.
-In May to September this area may get big waves from the south-eastern.
+In May to September this area may get big waves due to winds from the south-east.

 Temperature